-There are many different carry positions, on the belt, inside the pants, on the ankle, in the pocket, in a shoulder holster, in the small of the back, in a fanny pack, or on the thigh.
+There are many different carry positions, on the outside the waistband, inside the waistband, ankle, pocket, shoulder holster, small of the back, fanny pack, or on the thigh.
 Carry position is very important.
 For example, you would not want to carry a large gun like the S&W 500 in an ankle holster.
 But some people do try to carry a large-frame gun like the Ruger P90 or Beretta 92 on the ankle and you can see it within about 20 feet of them, not what you want for concealment.
 Pick the holster that works best for your style of carry.
 If you are carrying the gun for hunting, a shoulder holster or belt holster would be a good pick.
 For SWAT or a tactical situation the thigh or leg holster would work well.

-- What size is your gun and what size is your body?
+- What size is your gun and what is your body size?

 You also have to think about your body size.
 Someone that has a small frame may not want a large gun pulling down on their belt.
 A person with a large frame can carry a larger gun on the belt or shoulder.
 Think about your size and the size of your gun.
 Remember, in a lot of states where concealed carry is allowed the gun has to be kept hidden, so pick a holster that keeps the gun close and well hidden on your body.